Quick Links

 We believe that children need to be taught how to question; we need to ensure they are fully equipped to take part in great conversations of our time; fostering a deeper knowledge of crucial debates and conflicts can only strengthen our democracy, and our cultural and public spheres.
 We hope to ensure that young people can add to their knowledge, whether that be in the arts, sciences, humanities, technologies, languages or sports.

-We believe that intelligence is multi-faceted, and children learn in different ways; the curriculum must support this.
+We believe that intelligence is multi-faceted, and children learn in different ways; our curriculum supports this.

 The children will be encouraged to develop: